weaviate/weaviate-infra/terraform/aks/README.md

 - Azure cloud account - https://azure.microsoft.com/
 - Azure CLI - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

+The default cluster setup uses 5 Standard_D4_v2 instances.
+This is not valid under an Azure free tier account (you will receive an error regarding QuotaExceeded when attempting to apply the terraform).
+So you will need to either use a pay-as-you-go Azure account or adjust the cluster size and instances in the variables.tf file.

 ### Authentication with Azure

 Use the Azure CLI to authenticate with Azure.